'We are still in the fight': Defeated candidate Kari Lake refuses to concede Arizona's governor race

 Also read | Republican election denier Kari Lake has lost governor's race in Arizona, reports suggest

-Meanwhile, the Republicans filed a lawsuit to extend voting hours which was rejected by the county court it saying they had no proof of disenfranchisement.
+Meanwhile, the Republicans filed a lawsuit to extend voting hours which was rejected by the county court, saying they had no proof of disenfranchisement.

 County's chairman Bill Gates said, "We feel very confident that every voter had the opportunity to vote and have their vote counted."
 He claimed that no one was disenfranchised.